 On August 5, 2022 MyndTec entered into a supply and distribution agreement with Guangzhou Longest Science & Technology Co.
-Ltd. ("GLST") for the exclusive distribution of MyndStepTM Foot Drop device, to be available in the United States and Canada by the fourth quarter of 2022.
+Ltd. ("GLST") for the exclusive distribution of MyndStepTM Foot Drop device, for which was available in the United States and Canada in the fourth quarter of 2022.
+The Company sold its first five of these devices in March 2023.

-For the Quarter Ended September 30, 2022 (in Canadian Dollars, unless otherwise indicated)
+For the Quarter Ended December 31, 2022 (in Canadian Dollars, unless otherwise indicated)